Stereum - click to expand

 probable Stereum complicatum © James Hilliard

-Mostly resupinate on oak, bright orange, bleeding red when scratched.
+Usually capped but sometimes resupinate, only on oak, fairly bright orange, bleeding red when scratched.

-Vancouver Island sequence matches sequences from eastern North America (with
+Vancouver Island and WA sequences matches sequences from eastern North

-a handful of alleles or dirty sections being the only differences), but we
+America (with a handful of alleles or dirty sections being the only

 resupinate

-red bleeder on various hardwoods, rumoured to occur here
+red bleeder on various hardwoods, rumoured to occur here.
+We need

-collections to compare to European sequences to verify these reports.
+local collections to compare to European sequences to verify these reports,

 but dull tan-orange coloured on conifers.
-Eastern North American sequences
+PNW and Eastern North American sequences

-probable Stereum gausapatum, rugosum and sanguinolentum © A and O Ceska
+Beug, unsequenced S. rugosum © A and O Ceska

 underneath, staining yellow-orange when scratched.